-You can relax your cat doing a massage to its body (yes, that works!).
+You can relax your cat by doing a massage to its body (yes, that works!).
 Brushing and grooming your kitty also it’s a very good idea.
-Cats, as people, have sense of relaxation and pleasure through things like this.
+Cats, as people, have a sense of relaxation and pleasure through things like this.
 Do it with your cat and you will see amazing results.

 Provide A Stimulating Environment

 If you are out of your home for most of the day you can make it easier for your cat to be by itself.
 Your cat needs to have an outside view through a window for it to look at what’s going on outside, this is very important.
 Contemplating the wildlife outside keeps cats visually connected with the outside world.

 Investigations discovered that cats can distinguish the owner’s voice from other voices, but leaving a radio or TV on still can make your cat feel accompanied (source).
 Also, make sure to leave some interactive toys for your cat to play while you’re away.

 Cat Tree Or Perches

 If you decide to create a special area for your kitty it needs to be away from human traffic and specially created for your cat.
 If you just added a new cat to the household you need to create a special area for each, where both feel non-invaded and happy.
 A window perch is also a great idea to keep your feline friend connected with the outdoors and relaxing at the same time.